danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Hopping time windows in Kafka Streams** have a fixed size but can overlap, emitting results at a specified interval.
 - **Sliding time windows in Kafka Streams** are similar to hopping windows but emit results every time a new event enters or exits the window.
 - **Session windows in Kafka Streams** group events by key and session, with sessions having a defined inactivity gap.
+- Kafka Streams should be used for **transforming data from one Kafka topic to another**, as it is simpler and more powerful than using a consumer and producer directly.
+- To effectively **manage the size of state stores in Kafka Streams**, consider using **windowed stores, producing tombstones, or implementing a custom TTL-based cleanup mechanism**.
 - **Kafka Streams supports custom SerDes** for serializing and deserializing data.
 - **Kafka Streams requires at least one input topic and one output topic** for processing data.
 - **The Kafka Streams DSL** provides a high-level API for common stream processing operations.